keithbuhler/keithbuhler.github.io/content/syllabi/syllabus-trinity-philosophy-2019.md

 ### Tests/Papers:

 Tests and exams will assess how well you have mastered the core material of the class.
-Most tests will consist of short to medium-length papers covering assigned topics.
+Tests may consist of short to medium-length papers covering assigned topics or term papers covering a breadth of topics.